 We are five labs working to address challenges across five key dimensions of urban life: crime, education, health, economic opportunity, and energy & environment.

-We partner with cities and communities to use data and rigorous research to design, test and scale programs and policies that improve educational outcomes for all students.
+We partner with cities and communities to use data and rigorous research to design, test and scale programs and policies that enhance public safety, improve educational outcomes, and advance justice.

-The Energy and Environment Lab partners with civic and community leaders to identify, rigorously evaluate, and help scale programs and policies that reduce pollution, conserve limited natural resources, and improve environmental outcomes, while ensuring access to reliable and affordable energy.
+The Energy and Environment Lab partners with government agencies and the private sector to identify, rigorously evaluate, and scale programs and policies that reduce pollution, conserve limited natural resources, improve environmental outcomes, and ensure access to reliable and affordable energy.

-The Health Lab partners with civic and community leaders to identify, rigorously evaluate, and help scale programs and policies that improve health outcomes, particularly for low-income and disadvantaged urban residents.
+The Health Lab seeks to partner with civic and community leaders to identify, rigorously evaluate and scale programs and policies that improve health outcomes and address systemic barriers to achieving health equity.

 Urban Labs works closely with partners to address some of the most pressing challenges across five key dimensions of urban life.
 Learn more about some of the work we have done and the impact it has made.

 Chicago’s bag tax significantly reduced disposable bag use

 City Club of Chicago Talk by Crime Lab Faculty Director Jens Ludwig